niallroche/covidhack-legalsmartcontract/latedeliveryandpenalty/README.md

 # Late Delivery And Penalty

-A sample Late Delivery And Penalty clause.
+A sample Late Delivery And Penalty clause that considers multiple currencies